pol/dwarf-fortress-guides/mixtrak/s2c02-strike-the-earth.md

 entrance, having a buffer of un-mined layers avoids annoying fortress remodelling.

-That said, I'd recommend repeating the spiral pattern until you're at least five layers beneath the lowest water-point on the map.
+That said, the guide is expecting that you will repeat the spiral ramp pattern down until you are at least 5 layers beneath the lowest water-point on the map **and** you have hit stone.
+Depending on your site, you may have to go deeper than 5 layers.
 So the next layer would look like so:

 ![](images/stairwell_2.png "stairwell_2.png")